Ian8VT/Ian8VT.github.io/qgis/lab_final/node_lab.md

 ### Introduction

-This lab page documents the second component of a single lab, the first half can be found [here](../lab_final/lab.md).
+This lab page documents the second component of a single lab, for which the first half can be found [here](../lab_final/lab.md).
+An overview of the lab and resources used can be found on the first page of the lab.
+In this workflow, I analyze to see if there are noticeable infrastructure differences between settlements constructed in wetlands and settlements outside of wetlands in Dar es Salaam, Tanzania.

 ### Node Connectivity Steps